MarcAmil30/InFinity1.0/README.md

     ```

 **Step 2: Structural Mutagenesis**
-4. in the frameworks current implementation, structural mutagenesis is done imidiately after combinatorial mutagenesis, as part of the same script.
-THis step has been left included to allow for future improvments, where splitting up the two jobs is more appropriate.
+4. In the framework's current implementation, structural mutagenesis is done immediately after combinatorial mutagenesis, as part of the same script.
+This step has been left included to allow for future improvments, where splitting up the two jobs is more appropriate.

 **Step 3: Docking**